mmnowak/tarot-quiz/README.md

 I would like to express my gratitude to:

 * My mentor, Mo Shami, for his guidance, support and advice;
-* My peer Karolis Petrauskas who took the time to review my page and provide feedback on the Code Institute Slack.
+* My peer Karolis Petrauskas, who took the time to review my page and provide feedback on the Code Institute Slack.
-* Oisin from the Code Institure Tutoring team for helping me solve a major bug in the quiz.js file.
+* Oisin from the Code Institute Tutoring team for helping me solve a major bug in the quiz.js file.
 * My friends and family for testing the website on their devices.